doubleleft/hook-android/README.md

-Hook-android
+hook-android
 ===

-Hook android client
+Java/Android client for [hook](https://github.com/doubleleft/hook)

 #About

 This is a port of the [JavaScript client](http://github.com/doubleleft/hook-javascript).
 The library is a native Android Library, with no external dependencies, targetting Android API Level 10.
 It doesn't require the JavaScript client either, the library communicates with hook's REST interface.

 #How to Use